-Italy recovers stolen Banksy art honoring Bataclan victims
+Stolen Banksy honoring Bataclan victims found in Italy

-L’AQUILA, Italy (AP) - Italian authorities have recovered a stolen artwork by the British artist Banksy that was painted as a tribute to the victims of the 2015 terror attacks at the Bataclan music hall in Paris.
+L’AQUILA, Italy (AP) - Italian authorities on Thursday unveiled a stolen artwork by the British artist Banksy that was painted as a tribute to the victims of the 2015 terror attacks at the Bataclan music hall in Paris.

-Authorities in the central city of L’Aquila displayed the recovered artwork Thursday at a news conference.
+The L’Aquila prosecutors office said the work was recovered on Wednesday during a search of a home in Tortoreto, a city near the Adriatic coast in the Abruzzo region’s Teramo province.
+It had been “hidden well” in the attic, prosecutors said in statement.

+Authorities said they were still investigating how the artwork arrived in Italy and the role of the Italians involved.
+They said the discovery was the fruit of a joint Italian-French police investigation.

 French officials last year announced the theft of the piece, a black image appearing to depict a person mourning that was painted on one of the Bataclan’s emergency exit doors.